 b.
 Select the Algorithm Proposal.
 This is a set of algorithms used for negotiation when attempting to establish the IPsec tunnel.
 By default, the node will attempt to negotiate the tunnel using a list of common algorithms which are considered safe.
-Alternatively, a set of a.
-For pre-shared key (PSK) authentication, enter a pre-shared secret key; both ends of the tunnel must use the same key.
+Alternatively, a set of default proposals that guarantee Perfect Forward Secrecy (PFS) can be selected.

-- default proposals that guarantee Perfect Forward Secrecy (PFS) can be selected. - c.
+- c.
 Select Initiate to actively initiate the tunnel by sending IKE negotiation packets to the remote end. - d.
 Set up the Phase 1 and Phase 2 time interval between the key material refresh of the IKE and Child. - 5.
 Configure the Authentication:

-CM Authentication can use PSK or PKL
+CM Authentication can use PSK or PKI.